NavCoderr/agv-dynamic-tms-decision-support/README.md

 settings_log_v108.csv                         Runtime settings log
 ```

-The synchronized and processed research-ready datasets are stored in `dynamic_outputs/data/`.
+The synchronized and processed datasets are stored in `dynamic_outputs/data/`.

 ## Reproducibility and Execution Steps